ArctosDB/arctos/.github/ISSUE_TEMPLATE/agent-split-request.md

 **Affected Collections**
 Please list the collections that will be affected and would use the new agent.
 If possible provide Github usernames for those who might have an interest in the split.

+Please add this issue to the Agents Project.